Zen to Go Logo

 Less absenteeism and voluntary turnover

-Increased productivity and commitment
+Increased productivity and engagement

-Each pillar —physical, mental, social, and financial— contributes to creating that environment where employees can truly give their best.
+Each pillar—physical, mental, social, and financial—contributes to creating that environment where employees can truly give their best.

 Attractive to the best talent

-The state of wellness in Mexico
+The landscape of wellness in Mexico

 How to detect the signs of low wellness in your team

-Quantitative indicators you can't ignore
+Quantitative indicators you cannot ignore

 • Decrease in productivity: Teams that take longer to deliver projects, make frequent mistakes, or seem "stuck" may be suffering from chronic stress or lack of commitment.

-Qualitative signals in daily life
+Qualitative signals in day-to-day life

 Beyond hard data, your team’s daily behavior tells you a lot about their mood.